Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Proof of Theorem 2.4

-In this section we put everything together to arrive at our goal, which is the proof of Theorem \ref{solution up to T}.
-We first need the following lemma, which is a corollary of Theorem \ref{thm:gradientbd}.
-The point is that the result will allow us to re-apply the fixed point result on successive time intervals, since it guarantees that the conditions of the fixed point result are satisfied at the final point of any interval on which we know there is a solution.
+In this section, we put everything together to arrive at our goal, which is the proof of Theorem~\ref{solutionuptoT}.
+We first need the following lemma, which is a corollary of Theorem~\ref{teogradientbd}.
+The point is that the result will allow us to reapply the fixed-point result on successive time intervals, since it guarantees that the conditions of the fixed-point result are satisfied at the final point of any interval on which we know there is a solution.

-\begin{lem} For any $T>0$, initial condition $X_{0}=x_{0} <1$, and $\alpha<\alpha_0$, where $\alpha_0=\alpha_0(x_0)$ is as in Theorem \ref{thm:gradientbd}, there exists a constant $C_{\rm den}(T)$ depending only on $T$, $x_0$, $K$ and $\Lambda$ such that any solution to \eqref{simplified eq} on $[0, T]$ satisfies
+\begin{lem} For any $T>0$, initial condition $X_{0}=x_{0} <1$, and $\alpha<\alpha_0$, where $\alpha_0=\alpha _0(x_0)$ is as in Theorem~\ref{teogradientbd}, there exists a constant $C_{\mathrm{den}}(T)$ depending only on $T$, $x_0$, $K$ and $\Lambda$ such that any solution to (\ref{simplifiedeq}) on $[0, T]$ satisfies

-for all $y \in (1-\epsilon/8,1)$ and $t \in [0,T]$, with $\epsilon=\min(1,1-x_{0})$. \end{lem}
+for all $y \in(1-\varepsilon/8,1)$ and $t \in[0,T]$, with $\varepsilon =\min(1,1-x_{0})$. \end{lem}